 Rigor in educational offerings is recognized by McDaniel graduates.
 Of 135 respondents (a 32% response rate), 47% of 2010 bachelor's recipients reported that they were pursuing graduate degrees; 95% of the respondents reported that McDaniel had prepared them well for graduate study (MHEC One-Year-Out Survey graphed results, Chart 3).
 Using the NSSE 2010 benchmarking for 'level of academic challenge' as a measure, McDaniel seniors compare favorably with other NSSE institutions (59.9 and 57.5, respectively).
 Compared to selected peer institutions (61.6) and Carnegie institutions (60.4), McDaniel compares reasonably well.
-McDaniel's 2009 mean score was the same (59.9), and compared similarly to a different set of peer institutions (Teagle Diversity Consortium (60.7) and Carnegie institutions (61.8)).
+McDaniel's 2009 mean score was the same (59.9), and compared similarly to a different set of peer institutions (Teagle Diversity Consortium (60.7) and Carnegie institutions (61.8).
 The 2009 NSSE mean score was 57.
-While the NSSE level of academic challenge numbers may reveal a slight challenge for McDaniel, the Capstone experience - in place prior to the curriculum revision - appears to be a special feature at McDaniel.
-Evidence is provided by the NSSE 2010 results for question 7h - culminating senior experience to include capstone course, senior project or thesis, comprehensive exam, etc.
+While the NSSE level of academic challenge numbers may reveal a slight challenge for McDaniel, the Capstone experience-in place prior to the curriculum revision-appears to be a special feature at McDaniel.
+Evidence is provided by the NSSE 2010 results for question 7h-culminating senior experience to include capstone course, senior project or thesis, comprehensive exam, etc.

-Table 4.1 Mean Scores of Seniors completing cummating senior experience

-McDaniel Selected peers Carnegie NSSE

-Question 7h 73% 63% 50% 33%
+McDanielSelected peersCarnegieNSSEQuestion 7h73%63%50%33% Table 4.1 Mean Scores of Seniors Completing Culminating Senior Experience Question 7h 73% 63% 50% 33% McDaniel Selected peers Carnegie NSSE